-During World War I Pope Benedict XV made repeated but forlorn pleas for peace, and finally in May 1917, made a direct appeal to Mary to intercede for peace in the world.
-The response was Mary’s first appearance at Fatima just over a week later.
-At this time Fatima was just a small village about seventy miles north of Lisbon.
-The three children to whom she appeared were Lucia dos Santos, age 10, and her cousins Francisco and Jacinta Marto, brother and sister, ages eight and seven respectively.
+During World War I, Pope Benedict XV made repeated but forlorn pleas for peace, and finally in May 1917, made a direct appeal to the Blessed Mother to intercede for peace in the world.
+Just over a week later, Our Lady began to appear at Fatima, Portugal to three shepherd children, Lucia dos Santos, age 10, and her cousins Francisco and Jacinta Marto (siblings), ages eight and seven.
+At the time, Fatima was a small village about 70 miles north of Lisbon.

 The Angel of Portugal

-However, it was in the spring of the previous year, 1916, that the children had their first joint supernatural encounter as a means of preparing them for their meetings with Mary.
+However, it was in the spring of the previous year, 1916, that the children had their first supernatural encounter as a means of preparing them for their meetings with the Queen of Heaven.
 As they were looking after the sheep one day they saw a dazzlingly beautiful young man, seemingly made of light, who told them he was the Angel of Peace.
 He invited them to pray with him.

 Later on in the summer, the Angel again appeared to the children and encouraged them to pray and make sacrifices as a way of drawing down peace on their country.

 In the autumn the children again saw the Angel as they were looking after the sheep.
 He appeared before them holding a chalice in his hands, above which was suspended a host from which drops of blood were falling into the chalice.
 The Angel left the chalice suspended in the air and prostrated himself before it in prayer.

 He then gave the host to Lucia to eat, and let Francisco and Jacinta drink from the chalice while saying: “Take and drink the Body and Blood of Jesus Christ, horribly outraged by ungrateful men.
 Repair their crimes and console your God.”
 Then he prostrated himself again in prayer before disappearing.
 The children did not tell anyone about these visits of the Angel, feeling an interior necessity to keep quiet about these events.

 May 13, 1917